jgrayson-apl/OoklaSpeedtest/README.md

 This demo is built as a static web application.

-   1 - Copy the \SpeedTest folder to a web accessible folder\
+   1 - Download and copy the root folder to a web accessible location\
    2 - Update configuration parameters in ./config/application.json

 ### Configure